-• Park Buffer Zone STA, skid trails, roads, and landings will be blocked from view with a screen of trees in areas where disturbance would be visible to a substantial number of viewers from the public.
+C aITREES THP ITEM #14 - SILVICULTURE Park Buffer Zone STA, skid trails, roads, and landings will be blocked from view with a screen of trees in areas where disturbance would be visible to a substantial number of viewers from the public.
 Please note that there are powerlines with cleared vegetation currently present in this area.
 A report of stocking as described in PRC 4587 shall be filed within six months following completion of work as described in the plan.
-The STA acreage includes 30 acres of WLPZ within the STA.
+The STA acreage includes 21 acres of WLPZ within the STA.
 Because the STA retention is higher than the WLPZ, the acres were counted under STA for the WLPZ, and the STA silvicultural standards shall apply in addition to the stated standards above for WLPZ Single-Tree Selection.
-Variable Retention- III/IV Regen eration Plan for Variable Retention Aggregate VR 1 (35 acres): Retention standards will be met immediately after harvest with aggregate retention measures as allowed for in 14 CCR 913.4 (d)(3)(B).
-15% of the pre-harvest area (5.25 acres) will be composed of aggregate retention patches.
+Variable Retention- III/IV Regeneration Plan for Variable Retention Aggregate VR 1 (33 acres): Retention standards will be met immediately after harvest with aggregate retention measures as allowed for in 14 CCR 913.4 (d)(3)(B).
+15% of the pre-harvest area (4.95 acres) will be composed of aggregate retention patches.
 The objectives of retention are to maintain and improve slope stability, canopy cover, and biological structure within the unit boundaries.
 Aggregates shall be retained for at least 80 years, except where described below.
 Harvests outside of retention are intended to regenerate and restore conifer growth, and reduced fire hazard and fuel loading outside of retained areas.
 Hardwoods such as tanoak occupy much of this area of the THP and are currently inhibiting conifer growth.
 Hardwoods may be harvested or controlled to reduce tanoak site occupancy to levels found historically, outside of aggregate patches, if determined necessary in order to meet the requirements of 14 CCR 912.7 (d).
-Site preparation may be used outside of aggregates to improve the efficacy of regeneration establishment but will not be required to meet minimum stocking standards.
+Site preparation may be used outside of aggregates to improve the efficacy of receneration establishment but will not be required to meet minimum stocking standards.
 The units will be artificially regenerated the first or second season (depending on the timing of the hardwood harvest/control), following harvest operations.
-The stocking standards of 14 CCR 912.7 (b)(1) will be met within five years following completion of operations.
+The stocking standards of 14 CCR 912.7 (h)(1) will be met within five years following completion of operations.
 All retained trees/patches will be protected to the extent feasible during timber operations consistent with 14 CCR 913.4 (d)(6).
 General Description of Aggregate Retention Group Locations (14 CCR 913.4 (d)(6).
-General Description of Aggregate Retention Group Locations (14 CCR 913.4 (d)(6).
-General posernation of the protected and distributed throughout the units protecting topographic features such as headwall swales, rock outcrops, as well as in-tact forest patches and Class III watercourse ELZs.
-Aggregates may also be located around unique habitat features of the unit such as springs/seeps, old growth trees, nest trees, large woody debris and/or snags, where pr No-Harvest Areas III • All unstable features shown on the Section II maps are "No Harvest" and 1.0 Hurvost Hous Ū Equipment Exclusion Zones.
+General Description faggregate shall be flagged prior to operations.
+These groups shall be located and distributed throughout the units protecting topographic features such as headwall swales, rock outcrops, as well as in-tact forest patches and Class III watercourse ELZs.
+Aggregates may also be located around unique habitat features of the uni such as spring/seeps, old growth trees, nest trees, large woody d be felled if it poses a safety concern.
+No-Harvest Areas Ш All unstable features shown on the Section II maps are "No Harvest" and Equipment Exclusion Zones.
 All unstable areas are flagged within the WLPZ of either a Class II watercourse or a wet area.
 Their acreage was calculated independently and removed from the WLPZ areas.
-1